-The Skoda Superb is a rational purchase, and its sensible drive and efficient engines reflect that.
-However, the smart styling, ingenious touches that enhance daily ownership, and impressive roster of new gadgets make it a serious contender in the family car class – especially at this price.
+The Skoda Superb is a rational purchase, and its solid, capable drive and efficient engines reflect that.
+However, the smart styling, ingenious touches that enhance daily ownership, and impressive roster of new gadgets make it a serious contender in the family car class, especially at this price.
 Voted for by the public as the 2018 winner of Auto Trader’s New Car Award for ‘Best Family Car’.

 - Class-leading interior space

 At a glance

 - How good does it look? ★★★★★ ★★★★★

 - What's it like to drive? ★★★★★ ★★★★★